ucscode/X2Client/README.md

 X2Client is a PHP library that converts HTML 5 related syntax into table format that is supported by most email client.

-By HTML 5 related syntax, I mean it's not really HTML but an XML that follows a similar coding convention making it easier to understand.
+By HTML 5 related syntax, I mean it's not really HTML 5 but an XML syntax that follows a similar coding convention as HTML (using the same tagName) making it easier to read, write &amp; understand.

 ## HOW TO USE